July 22, 2019

 The next Global Wellness Summit (GWS), the foremost gathering of international leaders in the $4.2 trillion global wellness economy, will be held in Hong Kong, October 15-17.
 It’s the first time since 2013 when it was held in New Delhi, that it’s being hosted in Asia again, a sign of the region’s growing influence on tourism.
 The conference will put a powerful spotlight on Asia’s explosive wellness markets and the new leaders driving growth and innovation.

-Asia hold the key to both the origins and future of wellness tourism.
+Asia holds the key to both the origins and future of wellness tourism.
 It is the birthplace of ancient healing philosophies like yoga, Ayurveda and traditional Chinese medicine that continue to have a major influence on modern wellness practices today.
 Walk into any spa, retreat or integrative health resort anywhere in the world, you will inevitably find Asia’s influence.

 But it is on the future of wellness tourism that Asia will have the most profound impact.
 As it stands today, the stats are overwhelming: Outbound Asia-Pacific travelers suddenly represent 37 percent of the world’s total (UNWTO) with international travel spending doubling in the last decade (APAC).
 Asia-Pacific is also the world’s fastest-growing inbound travel market (now ranking second only to Europe).